A repository of everything you need to know in user onboarding and identity verification

 Face match technology, also known as face recognition technology, compares an image that contains a face to one or more other facial images and establishes whether the faces likely belong to the same person; i.e. whether they are considered a match.

 Geolocation is the use of technology to find the location of an internet or mobile phone user.
 The company uses geolocation to spot whether fraudsters may be trying to transfer money from a new location.

-IDcentral retrieves information about onboarding customer from government data sources against customer inputs or OCR extracted database.
+IDcentral retrieves information from government data sources to match details of an onboarding customer from a given customer input or OCR extracted database.